paralax/ColossalOpera/easy/balancing_words.md

     consubstantiation
     wrongheaded
     unintelligibility

+# Challenge Output

+	consubst a ntiation - 1608
+	DOES NOT BALANCE
+	unintell i gibility - 1673

-# Credit
+# Notes

 This was found on a word games page suggested by /u/cDull, thanks!

-# Notes

 If you have your own idea for a challenge, submit it to /r/DailyProgrammer_Ideas, and there's a good chance we'll post it.

 # Scala Solution